A California driver explains their family's experience,

 Why EVs Cost More to Insure - For Now

-Another issue is at the very heart of EVs: battery packs account for about 50% of an EV’s initial cost and because they are still new technology, it can be hard to assess or repair one after an accident.
+Another issue is at the very heart of EVs: battery packs account for about 50% of an EV’s initial cost and insurance companies tread lightly when it comes to assessing or repairing them after an accident.
 Even if there is no obvious damage to the battery in an accident, an insurance company doesn’t have a cost effective way to confirm that the battery is still safe.
 Automakers are also reluctant to share diagnostic data on their batteries with insurers.

 This leads to cars that have been in even minor collisions being totaled.